ZineddineBk09/push-notification-with-firebase-fcm-and-sqlite/Readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see thwe [LICENSE.md](LICENSE.md) file for details.